maeschli/StudenCard/README.md

 # StudentCard
-This is StudentCard project for distributed databases, created for DNU
+This is StudentCard project for distributed databases, created for Dnipro National University